Causal machine learning methods and use of cross-fitting in settings with high-dimensional confounding: Introduction

 To overcome these concerns, it is tempting to consider incorporating data-adaptive approaches to flexibly fit the single model required for SR methods.
 We define data-adaptive approaches as those where the modelling approach or algorithm used to fit the model is capable of learning from the data, in the sense that the full functional form is not fixed but can adapt.
 Data-adaptive approaches include machine learning (ML) approaches, and the terms are frequently used interchangeably \cite[(p~44)]{Rose2011}, although data-adaptive can also refer to parametric variable selection approaches like stepwise regression, an approach that we do not consider here.
-Unfortunately, the use of data-adaptive approaches with SR methods has been shown to be problematic, leading to bias in point estimates and with no valid approach to obtain standard errors. \cite{VanderLaan2006TargetedLearning, Chernozhukov2017MACHINEEffects, Naimi2023ChallengesAlgorithms, Balzer2023InvitedResearch} For example, for g-computation with data-adaptive approaches, the non-parametric bootstrap has been shown to be invalid for variance estimation. \cite{Bickel1997ResamplingRemedies} These issues arise due to slow convergence rates which lead to bias and challenges in the construction of CIs \cite{vanderVaart2014HigherFunctions}, and underestimated variance and under-coverage have been reported, signalling that misleading inference is a concern. \cite{Naimi2023ChallengesAlgorithms, Balzer2023InvitedResearch}
+Data-adaptive approaches could potentially provide protection against misspecification bias as well as a way of avoiding inappropriate a priori variable selection in high-dimensional confounding settings.
+However, data-adaptive estimators typically have non-standard asymptotic behaviour, meaning that they are often non-normal, and their standard errors do not converge to zero at a rate of $1/\sqrt{n}$.
+As a result, the use of data-adaptive approaches with SR methods is problematic, with this behaviour leading to bias in point estimates and with no valid approach to obtain standard errors. \cite{VanderLaan2006TargetedLearning, Chernozhukov2017MACHINEEffects, Naimi2023ChallengesAlgorithms, Balzer2023InvitedResearch} For example, for g-computation with data-adaptive approaches, the non-parametric bootstrap has been shown to be invalid for variance estimation. \cite{Bickel1997ResamplingRemedies} In general, challenges in the construction of CIs \cite{vanderVaart2014HigherFunctions}, and underestimated variance and under-coverage have been reported, signalling that misleading inference is a concern. \cite{Naimi2023ChallengesAlgorithms, Balzer2023InvitedResearch}